 Thanks to Thom Zahler.

 6. Scott Fujita wrote an op-ed that ran in the New York Times over the weekend in support of gay marriage.
-Do athletes and entertainers have any effect on the way the public thinks when they speak out about social or political issues?
+Actor Jim Carrey just released a song in which he ridicules gun owners for “not caring about the safety of our children.”
+Do athletes and entertainers have ANY effect on the way the public thinks when they speak out about social or political issues?

 7. Should Ohio laws been changed so adoptees can get their birth information?
 Does access to their birth parents medical records outweigh the privacy issues of the birth parents?